HTML

 2.1.
 Data

---> The 3-hourly gridded satellite-observed rainfall data with a spatial resolution of 0.25° longitude × 0.25° latitude are provided by the National Aeronautics and Space Administration’s Tropical Rainfall Measuring Mission (TRMM, Huffman et al., 2007).
+The 3-hourly gridded satellite-observed rainfall data with a spatial resolution of 0.25° longitude × 0.25° latitude are provided by the National Aeronautics and Space Administration’s Tropical Rainfall Measuring Mission (TRMM, Huffman et al., 2007).
 The atmospheric circulation data including air temperature, wind field, PV, geopotential height, and specific humidity are extracted from Version 2 of the Modern-Era Retrospective Analysis for Research and Applications (MERRA-2) products produced by the Global Modeling and Assimilation Office (Gelaro et al., 2017), which are available at 3-hour intervals.
-The MERRA-2 reanalysis data include 42 isobaric surfaces from 1000 hPa to 0.1 hPa, with a horizontal resolution of 0.625° longitude × 0.5° latitude.
+The MERRA-2 reanalysis data include 42 isobaric surfaces from 1000 hPa to 0.1 hPa, with a horizontal resolution of 0.625° longitude × 0.5° latitude.2

 2.2.
 Methods

-2.2.1.
+32.2.1.
 Identification for the TPV and SWCV

---> Generally, a TPV is defined as a local minimum in the geopotential height field at 500 hPa appearing over the TP, with one or more closed geopotential height contours or cyclonic winds in the vicinity of three neighboring weather stations (Lhasa Project Group on Qinghai-Xizang Plateau Meteorology, 1981).
+Generally, a TPV is defined as a local minimum in the geopotential height field at 500 hPa appearing over the TP, with one or more closed geopotential height contours or cyclonic winds in the vicinity of three neighboring weather stations (Lhasa Project Group on Qinghai-Xizang Plateau Meteorology, 1981).
 In combination with the method for defining the surface cyclone (Wernli and Schwierz, 2006), the present study defines the TPV center as a local minimum of the 500-hPa geopotential height within closed or semi-closed height contours, with the maximum relative vorticity in cyclonic flow during the TPV generated and migrated eastward over the TP and before it incorporated into the downstream 500-hPa trough of geopotential height fields.
 For convenience of describing and highlighting its subsequent effect on the MLY extreme rainfall event during and after the TPV merged into the 500-hPa height trough, we still tracked this vortex system and continued to call it as the TPV, except that the TPV center was determined as a local minimum within the trough corresponding to maximum relative vorticity.
-Similarly, the SWCV center is defined on the 700-hPa isobaric surface with local minimum geopotential height together with maximum relative vorticity.
+Similarly, the SWCV center is defined on the 700-hPa isobaric surface with local minimum geopotential height together with maximum relative vorticity.3

 2.2.2.
 PV equation

---> The PV equation in the isobaric coordinate system can be expressed as follows (Ertel, 1942; Hoskins et al., 1985; Hoskins, 1991, 1997, 2015):
+The PV equation in the isobaric coordinate system can be expressed as follows (Ertel, 1942; Hoskins et al., 1985; Hoskins, 1991, 1997, 2015):where P is Ertel PV and is the dot product of the absolute vorticity vector for unit mass and the potential temperature gradient:

 3